kubeshop/testkube/docs/getting-started.md

 # Getting Started

+Please follow [install steps](/docs/installing.md) for kubetest installation

+## Defining tests

-0) First you'll need to define test, tests are defined as Curstom Resource in Kubernetes cluster (access to Kubernetes cluster would be also needed)
+First you'll need to define test, tests are defined as Curstom Resource in Kubernetes cluster (access to Kubernetes cluster would be also needed)

 If you don't want to create Custom Resources "by hand" we have a little helper for this: